 Still want to try a Bellevue mortgage broker on for size?
 Ask the following questions first and evaluate their answers before you make your final decision:

-It’s a big step, making the decision about what lender to apply with and what loan product to select.
+It’s a big step, making the decision about which lender to apply with and what loan product to select.
 Having the right advisor by your side can make all of the difference.
-Make sure you settle on an expert, whether that’s an online Bellevue mortgage broker, or a salaried LO from a well-reputed mortgage bank.
+Make sure you settle on an expert, whether that’s an online Bellevue mortgage broker or an LO from a well-reputed mortgage bank.

 Loan limits are dollar amount caps placed on a mortgage.
 Different types of loans have different limits.